nemesisdev2000/Nemesis/README.md

 - Create a Tcp Listener
 - ~~Create console to configure a listener~~
-- Make the listener act independently from the server
+- ~~Make the listener act independently from the server~~
+- Show the list of listeners on the Client GUI
+- Make mechanism to stop and delete listener configurations